AnaZonia/moon_notes/Ana Did Science Today.md

   - "[[001 The Bridge]]"
 dg-publish: true
 ---
+## 08/05/2024, Chapter 1
+Mas hoje eu preciso focar em terminar de vez os códigos de processamento e análise de dados.

+### Goals for next week
+- Read over [[PANGEA - PAN tropical investigation of bioGeochemistry and Ecological Adaptation|PANGEA]] Ecosystem Structure, Function, and Diversity Working Group conclusions and make my points.
+Would be interesting to do this with Katie.
+- Send [[Chapter 1 - Predicting Regrowth in the Amazon]] summary to collaborators.
+Does not need to be anything too elaborate I don't think, just show where the code is right now.

 ## 07/05/2024, Tue - Chapter 1

-sensitivity analysis - 5, 10, 15

-test collinearity - if there are relationships, there will be ridges between two axes.

-Correlation matrix -
+- Build a correlation matrix with R

-Multicollinearity - correlation structures may not be found easily
+- Check for multicollinearity.
+Correlation structures may not be found easily if they don't follow a linear trend.

-GAMs will but assume they are smoothing

-variance inflation factors - check
+- Check variance inflation factors.

+**Sensitivity analysis** - checking how the fit will change with either 5, 10, or 15 years of history.
-compare incorporating age and number of fires - remove each individual term type 3 sum of squares

-adding one by one could be interesting
+**Checking for different effects of age and number of fires** - remove or add each individual term one by one to see its effect.

-use as starting point the fit of the last round - can only improve from the previous finding.
+**Preventing local minima** - use as starting point the fit of the last round - can only improve from the previous finding.

 ## 06/05/2024, Mon - Chapter 1